-The National Trust calls it Europe's finest landscaped garden and Stowe certainly puts on a special display for springtime.
-From cheerful daffodils and crocuses to the gorgeous graphic prints of imperial fritillaries, every path at Stowe reveals stunning spring flowers.
+The National Trust calls it Europe's finest landscaped garden, and Stowe certainly puts on a fine display for springtime.
+From cheerful daffodils and crocuses to the gorgeous graphic prints of imperial fritillaries, Stowe's paths reveal stunning spring flowers.

 There are 250 acres of Georgian-style gardens to explore, along with beautiful Greek-inspired temples and monuments dotted across the estate.
-Created by 18th century aristocrat Lord Cobham, and in part designed by Capability Brown, the gardens are a botanical interpretation of Lord Cobham's views on morality and politics.
-So, don't be surprised if you find yourself walking down garden paths named after vice, virtue and liberty, each with temples and monuments representing these themes.
+Created by 18th-century aristocrat Lord Cobham and in part designed by Capability Brown, the gardens are a botanical interpretation of Lord Cobham's views on morality and politics.
+So, don't be surprised when you find yourself walking down garden paths named after vice, virtue, and liberty, each with temples and monuments representing these themes.

-Top Tip: Don't miss the Grecian Valley for a nice circular walk that affords the best views of seasonal flowers.
-There are also pre-booked golf carts available for if you don't fancy walking the entire distance.
+Top Tip: Don't miss the Grecian Valley for a lovely circular walk that affords the best views of seasonal flowers.
+There are also pre-booked golf carts available if you don't fancy walking the entire distance.

 Birdwatching at RSPB Fowlmere, Cambridgeshire

-Watch this wonderful wetland come alive in spring with the arrival of willow warblers, little grebes and turtle doves.
-A network of fresh chalk springs runs through Fowlmere – they were historically used to farm watercress - and the surrounding landscape of reed beds forms a perfect home for marsh harriers, kingfishers and greylag geese.
+Watch this wonderful wetland come alive in spring with the arrival of willow warblers, little grebes, and turtle doves.
+Historically used for farming watercress, a network of fresh chalk springs runs through Fowlmere – and the surrounding landscape of reed beds forms a perfect home for marsh harriers, kingfishers and greylag geese.
 The clear chalk streams are also a great place to spot trout and crayfish.

-Top tip: Be sure to visit at least one of the three hides and you may just be lucky enough to get up close to kingfishers and barn owls.
+Top tip: Be sure to visit at least one of the three hides, and you may be lucky enough to get up close to kingfishers and barn owls.